lostmsu/lostmsu.github.io/Not-CSharp.md

 # Making an app: Avalonia UI

-That was the easy part of C# or NOT: I followed Avalonia's [official tutorial](
+That was the easy part of Not C#: I followed Avalonia's [official tutorial](
     https://avaloniaui.net/docs/quickstart/create-new-project).
 A couple of Grids, TextBlocks and some event wiring, and the app was able to load code files, and use `TextBox` cursor position to select the starting point